rghollenbeck/btctools/badlib/README.md

 **badlib** (derived from BIP-39 Answers Desk) is a lightweight Rust library for interacting with the BIP-39 wordlist.
 It provides functions to convert between binary, decimal, and BIP-39 words efficiently.

-Calculating or verifying a BIP-39 mnemonic phrase can be complex. `badlib` simplifies this process by modularizing lookups for individual words.
+Writing functions to calculate or verify a BIP-39 mnemonic word can be complex and error-prone. `badlib` simplifies this process by modularizing lookups for individual words.
 Other tools and libraries within the `btctools` suite can query `badlib` to quickly retrieve a word's decimal index, binary representation, or mnemonic equivalent—and vice versa.

 **Note:** `badlib` is now part of the [btctools](https://github.com/rghollenbeck/btctools) suite, a toolbox of libraries and utilities for Bitcoin developers and enthusiasts.